strangerstudios/pmpro-email-templates/readme.txt

 * Customize the default email header and footer or disable them.
 * Disable specific emails from being sent to your members or the admin.
 * Send yourself a test version of any email.
-* Filter to handle all $data variabless.
+* Filter to handle all $data variables.
 * Field variable reference within the editor.

 [youtube https://www.youtube.com/watch?v=xbzYVdA6y2s]